 What if I’ve selected to compete as a BEGINNER or INTERMEDIATE contestant ?

-Select the Beginning or Intermediate levels carefully based on your level of expertise and remember that you will be competing on the Pavilion Stage (Beginning) or the Railroad Stage (Intermediate).
-If, in the opinion of the judges, you are clearly not a beginner or Intermediate player, they will bump you up to a higher level.
+Select the Beginning or Intermediate levels carefully based on your level of expertise, If, in the opinion of the judges, you are clearly not a beginner or Intermediate player, they will bump you up to a higher level.
 You will at that time be advised where you will continue in the competition.
-If you are to compete on the Main Stage you will compete at the end of the day after the last prescheduled contestant but before the waiting list.
-Again, select your level carefully as there may not be enough time for you to compete at the end of the day on the Main Stage.
+Again, select your level carefully as there may not be enough time for you to compete in another category.

 What happens if I am bumped up to another level?

-If you are bumped up from the Beginning stage, you will compete in the Intermediate stage.
-If you are bumped up from the Intermediate instrument contest, this will require that you compete on the main stage, you will compete after the last scheduled contestant but before the waiting list, time permitting.
+Congratulations!
+You are better than you think you are!
+If you are bumped up from the Beginning level, you will compete at the Intermediate level after the last scheduled contestant, time permitting.
+If you are bumped up from the Intermediate contest, you will compete in the Advanced level contest after the last scheduled contestant, time permitting.

 If I’ve won First Place in the Beginning or Intermediate categories in the past, can I enter at the same level the following year?